 • Bringing any houseplants indoors.

-• Harvesting the last of your tender summer crops – such as courgettes, tomatoes, aubergines, runner beans, and chillies.
+• Harvesting the last of tender summer crops – such as courgettes, tomatoes, aubergines, runner beans, and chillies.
 However, if you live in the south, where temperatures are warmer, you might be able to pick tomatoes right into November – or even early December.

-It’s also a good idea to find out when you can expect frost to arrive in your area – keep an eye on the weather forecast or try using this handy prediction tool from Gardening Action.
+For more tips on protecting plants from frost damage, you might like to look at this guide from the RHS.
+It’s also a good idea to find out when you can expect frost to arrive in your area – keep an eye on the weather forecast or try using this handy prediction tool from Garden Action.

 2. Harvest pumpkins